 Lawsuits as well as FDA warnings

-Any online marketing company that’s been around for greater than 25 years is gonna have its share of law issues along the way, including Young Living.
+Any online marketing company that’s been around for more than 25 years is gonna have its share of law issues along the way, including Young Living.

 Over the years, the company has actually been under investigation for a few of their items having contained lead and even found guilty of illegally trafficking uncommon oils.